jasonjac2/OneMoreWiki/Home.md

 <a name="keys"></a>
 ## Key Shortcut Bindings
 While all commands can be accessed from the OneMore ribbon group menus, some commands also have their own key bindings.
+These default bindings can be customized in the Settings dialog.

-See also OneNote's [built-in keyboard shortcuts here](https://support.microsoft.com/en-us/office/keyboard-shortcuts-in-onenote-44b8b3f4-c274-4bcc-a089-e80fdcc87950)
+See also OneNote's
+[built-in keyboard shortcuts here](https://support.microsoft.com/en-us/office/keyboard-shortcuts-in-onenote-44b8b3f4-c274-4bcc-a089-e80fdcc87950)

 | Category    | Command                       | Key Binding |